 The Company has an internal audit unit responsible to reassure that the main practices and essential financial activities of the Company are in line with the guideline and are operated with effectiveness.
-It includes audit on legal compliance and compliance control as well as the independent internal audit unit who is capable of independently performing the check and balance.
-Therefore, the Board of Directors has designated that the internal audit unit to report the results of the audit directly to the audit Committee, and is also evaluated by the audit Committee.
+It includes audit on legal compliance and compliance control as well as the independent internal audit and investor relations unit who is capable of independently performing the check and balance.
+Therefore, the Board of Directors has designated that the internal audit and investor relations unit to report the results of the audit directly to the audit Committee, and is also evaluated by the audit Committee.